NunoEdgarGFlowHub/The_Math_of_Intelligence/Week10/README.md

 ## Coding Challenge

 This week's coding challenge is to implement a **Quantum Computing Algorithm** with the IBM QISKIT API.
 By <a href="https://github.com/llSourcell/The_Math_of_Intelligence">Siraj Raval.</a>
+The submission file is "QuantumComputing - Bell State Tomography.ipynb"

 # Review